kavia-common/ai-faq-assistant-2867-2877/faq_frontend/README.md

 Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+If you are running inside a container or a cloud preview environment with a non-localhost domain, see the "Invalid host header" section below.

 ### `npm test`

 Launches the test runner in interactive watch mode.